jonathanwmaddison/MotivateMyRun/README.md

 npm run-script lint will analyze all javascript files in the project based on Google linting standards.

-npm run test runs a few mocha/chai tests.
+npm test runs a few mocha/chai tests.